druce/druce.github.io/_posts/2024-06-05-limitations-of-chatgpt.md

   <img
   src="/assets/2024/leonardo.png"
   alt="Leonardo painting a perplexed Mona Lisa.">
-  <figcaption>"I could have been one of the great ones, if I could just remember how many fingers humans have, and where the canvas stops."</figcaption>
+  <figcaption>"I could have been the greatest, if I could just remember how many fingers humans have, and where the canvas stops."</figcaption>
 </figure>

 <!--more-->